flairNLP/flair/resources/docs/TUTORIAL.md

 embedder.embed(sentences=[sentence])
 ```

-### Stacked Embeddings
+## Stacked Embeddings

-Very often, you want to combine different embedding types.
-For instance, you might want to combine classic static
+Stacked embeddings are one of the most important concepts of this library.
+You can use them to combine different embeddings
+together, for instance if you want to use both traditional embeddings together with contextual sting embeddings.
+Stacked embeddings allow you to mix and match.
+We find that a combination of embeddings often gives best results.

+All you need to do is use the `StackedEmbeddings` class and instantiate it by passing a list of embeddings that you wish
-word embeddings such as GloVe with embeddings from a forward and backward language model.
-This normally gives best
+to combine.
+For instance, lets combine classic GloVe embeddings with embeddings from a forward and backward
-results.

-For this case, use the StackedEmbeddings class which combines a list of TextEmbeddings.
+character language model.

+First, instantiate the three embeddings you wish to combine:

 ```python
 # the CharLMEmbedding also inherits from the TextEmbeddings class
 from flair.embeddings import WordEmbeddings, CharLMEmbeddings